 What is more, chronic kinks, especially in the same spot, can cause holes or permanent damage to the hose.

 Let’s take a closer look to gain a better understanding of kinking when it comes to garden hoses, as well as steps you can take to prevent them.

-Quick note: Some fo the best hoses on the market come with anti-kinking these days, so you don’t need to worry about prevention.
-It’s taken care of already.
+Quick note: Some of the best hoses on the market come with anti-kinking technology, so you don't need to worry about prevention.
+It's taken care of already.

 What Causes a Garden Hose to Kink in the First Place?